Harsh-Jain-10/Jarvis-MVP/README.md

 ## 🎯 Tips for Best Experience

-### Hardware
-✅ Use in quiet environment
-✅ Keep stable internet connection

 ### Speaking
 ✅ Speak clearly at normal pace
 ✅ Wait for "Listening..." before speaking